annabaringer/weather_twitter_bot/README.md

 And then imported into twitter_app.py as: `from creds_file import * `

-After your API credentials are set up, you should install the requirements: ``` pip install -r requirements.txt ```
+After your API credentials are set up, you should install the requirements: `pip install -r requirements.txt `

+And then you can run the script to tweet once using `python twitter_app.py `.

 ## How It Works
 A random city is selected from the list of cities that are supported from Open Weather's API.
 Then, Open Weather's API is called to get the current weather.
 Next, photos of the random city are scraped from Bing.